ThomasBleijendaal/RapidCMS/MMQUICKSTART.md

 ## Deploy without Model Maker

-TODO: Model Maker is a development tool which should not be deployed to production.
-Describe how to disable it.
+Model Maker is a development tool which should not be available in production.
+This can be achieved in two ways:

+- Run the Model Maker in a seperate ASP.NET Core application that is only run by developers locally on their machine.
+- Call `config.AddModelMakerPluginCore()` instead of `config.AddModelMakerPlugin()` when running on the production environment.